SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 comment *defaults*
     a comment string that will be placed in the borealis files describing the slice.
 Defaults to empty string.

+decimation_scheme *defaults*
+    an instance of class DecimationScheme defining the filtering for the slice.
+Defaults to a default scheme from decimation_scheme.py

 lag_table *defaults*
     used in acf calculations.
 It is a list of lags.
 Example of a lag: [24, 27] from 8-pulse